-On 6 July 2017, the last three of nine ragged-tooth sharks were added to the Two Oceans Aquarium's revamped Predator Exhibit.
-This brings an end to a year of building and planning, and sets us on an exciting path of optimising the exhibit.
+In July 2017, the last of the ragged-tooth sharks were added to the Two Oceans Aquarium's revamped Predator Exhibit.
+This brought to an end to a year of building and planning, and sets us on an exciting path of optimising the exhibit.
 Over the coming months, we will decide which other animals to display along with the sharks.
 Watch the shark feed every Sunday at 15h00.

-Sharks need time to become accustomed to their new habitats, so we are adding them in small groups to give them time to get to know their new home.
+Sharks need time to become accustomed to their new habitats, so we added them in small groups to give them time to get to know their new home.
 This also gives our divers a chance to get used to working with a larger shiver of sharks.

 Watch the shark feed every Sunday at 15h00.